 Charcuterie boards are like the elegant older sister of the deli platter, they’re a simple yet impressive snack for guests to graze on before the meal.

-It’s all about balancing flavors and textures: salty and sweet, crunchy and soft, strong and light.
+The key is to balance flavors and textures: salty and sweet, crunchy and soft, strong and light.
 Use this shopping list to make sure that you’ve got something from each category.

 To cover your bases bring in a dry-cured meat, a cooked sausage, a dry-cured sausage and something soft and spreadable like a Chicken liver paté, terrine or a pork confit.